jr0cket/heroku-java-workshop-content/getting-started/adding-public-key.md

 # Adding a Public Key to your Heroku account

-> Heroku is beta testing a service called Http Git which removes the need for a public key and enables those users who would otherwise be stuck behind restrictive firewalls.
+> **Info** Heroku is beta testing a service called Http Git which removes the need for a public key and enables those users who would otherwise be stuck behind restrictive firewalls.
 For more information, see the article [Http Git](https://devcenter.heroku.com/articles/http-git).

   To deploying your code on Heroku you need to securely authenticate yourself, this is done via public key encryption and therefore you need to add an SSH key to your Heroku account.
 This same approach taken by services such as Github.